Annual Impact Report

 - Series of collaborations with the Baltimore City Health Department

 - The Healthy Community Partnership at Johns Hopkins Bayview that works together with faith-based and other community organizations

 - Johns Hopkins Institute for Clinical and Translational Research (ICTR) initiative on involving the local community perspective in the development and review of research protocols

-- Certificate program in Quality, Patient Safety and Outcomes Research (CQSPOR) that provides a hands-on, supervised experience in research or practice.
+- Certificate program in Quality, Patient Safety and Outcomes Research (QPSOR) that provides a hands-on, supervised experience in research or practice.